 Lloyed Lobo — Boast.AI

-Lloyed Lobo built a LinkedIn following of over 200,000 through founder journey documentation and tactical content for B2B founders.
+Lloyed Lobo built a LinkedIn following of over 200,000 through a combination of founder journey documentation and tactical content for B2B founders.
 Boast.AI, the R&D tax credit platform he co-founded, attributed significant inbound pipeline directly to his personal brand — deals where the first call opened with a reference to specific content he had published months earlier.

 Picking the Right Contrarian Fight

-"Most B2B companies are measuring the wrong metrics" is a more compelling starting point than "Here are some useful metrics for B2B companies."
-The former forces the reader to agree or disagree.
-The latter asks nothing of them.
 The contrarian position works when it is genuinely defensible — when the founder has the data, the experience, or the specific market observation to back it up.
-The test: would I be comfortable defending this position in a room with the smartest people in my industry?
+The threshold is: would I be comfortable defending this position in a room with the smartest people in my industry?
+If yes, publish.
+If not, find a different angle.

 Founder Content as Long-Term Authority